nick-klepikov/omics-clinical-cognitive-classification-research/README.md

 This repository provides three main сomponents for an end-to-end pipeline:
 1. **Pre-processing**: prepare feature matrices and affinity matrices
-2. **Graph-Based GCN Training**: training and hyperparameter tuning of a Graph Convolutional Network, additionally training, tuning, and evaluating RandomForest, SVM, and XGBoost classifiers
+2. **GCN Training**: training and hyperparameter tuning of a Graph Convolutional Network, additionally training, tuning, and evaluating RandomForest, SVM, and XGBoost classifiers
 3. **Model Testing**: evaluate GCN on a test data split

 ---